oslabs-beta/tkyo-drift/tkyo-drift/README.md

 # How do you use this thing?

-TODO: Update this after NPM is built

 You can interact with this library in a couple ways;

-- Dispatch a one-off text input and input type to `tkyoDrift()`
+- Dispatch a one-off text input and input type to `tkyoDrift(input, ioType)`
-- Dispatch training data through a batch upload\* to `tkyoDriftSetTrainingHook()`
+- Dispatch training data through a batch upload\* using `tkyo train <path to data> <column name> <ioType>`
-- Request a CLI print out of the Cosine Similarity log's summary using `npx tkyoDrift #` (where # is a number of days)
+- Request a CLI print out of the Cosine Similarity log's summary using `tkyo <number of days>`
-- Request a CLI print out of the scalar metric's log using `npx tkyoDrift scalar`
+- Request a CLI print out of the scalar metric's log using `tkyo scalar`
 - Export the logs into your Data Viz platform

 ```